 In April 2019, in connection with the renegotiated construction loan, the Autry entered into an interest rate swap agreement in the notional amount of \$20,000,000, amortized over the life of the swap, to effectively fix the interest rate on the loan at 2.46%.
-The interest rate swap agreement expires on April 30, 2024 and has not been designated as a hedge under ASC 815, Derivatives and hedging, as the Autry entered into this instrument for purposes of managing its interest rate exposure.
+The interest rate swap agreement expires on April 30, 2024 and has not been designated as a hedge under ASC 815, Derivatives and Hedging, as the Autry entered into this instrument for purposes of managing its interest rate exposure.

-Changes in the fair market value of the interest rate swap are reported as unrealized gains (assets) or losses (liabilities) on interest rate swap in the statement of activities.
-The valuation of the swap resulted in a net unrealized loss and a fair value of \$(654,729) due to interest rates during the year ended December 31, 2019.
-For the years ended December 31, 2019 and 2018, the Autry incurred \$31,288 and \$0, respectively, in total interest related to the swap.
+Changes in the fair market value of the interest rate swap are reported as unrealized gains or losses on interest rate swap in the statement of activities.
+The change in value of the swap resulted in a net unrealized loss of \$(614,191) and \$(654,729) due to interest rates during the year ended December 31, 2020 and 2019, respectively.
+For the years ended December 31, 2020 and 2019, the Autry incurred \$365,517 and \$31,288, respectively, in total interest related to the swap.